-In the UK, around 6 million people suffer from eye conditions and every day, 250 people lose their sight*.
-The aim of National Eye Health Week is to promote the importance of eye health and encourage people to get their eyes tested more regularly.
+In the UK, 2 million people are living with sight loss*, around 6 million people suffer from eye conditions and every day, 250 people lose their sight*.
+National Eye Health Week aims to promote the importance of eye health and encourage people to get their eyes tested more regularly.

 A lot of people don’t think about protecting their eyes until something goes wrong.
 It’s always better to prevent than to cure, and with 50% of sight loss being avoidable, there's a lot we can do to keep our eyes healthy and functioning at their best.
 Here are some of our tips on how to keep your eyes in top working order.

 What are the best ways to take care of your eyes?

 We've always been told we should be getting at least five portions of fruit or vegetables a day.
 However, a study led by Imperial College London shows it would be much better to aim for ten portions of fruit and veg a day!
 Not possible for most people, of course, but having balance in your diet overall is good enough.